mist64/ccgmsterm/README.md

 * [#5](https://github.com/mist64/ccgmsterm/issues/5): XMODEM (and possibly PUNTER) transmission may be broken for UP9600 devices
 * [#10](https://github.com/mist64/ccgmsterm/issues/10): XMODEM/1K may fail for SwiftLink cartridges with a real 6551 chip

-## Changes since CCGMS Future 0.1

-* added support for a software 80 column screen mode
-	* F8 now cycles between: 40/80 columns and PETSCII/ASCII
-	* All menus, transfers etc. temporarily switch back to 40 col screen.
-The 80 column contents will be preserved when temporarily switching.
-	* In 80 color ASCII mode, the characters \^_`{|}~ are available, matching the ASCII spec completely (unlike 40 column ASCII mode).
-* rewrote RS232 driver model – this may cause regressions; needs testing, especially Multi-PUNTER
-* cleaned up memory layout
-* changed "Graphics", "C/G", "Anscii" wording to (imho) clearer "PETSCII" and "ASCII"
-* changed "Author's Message" to (imho) clearer "Instructions"
-* fixed ASCII<->PETSCII conversion of codes 0x60 and 0x7B (was caused by off-by-one errors)

 ## Build

 Build with make & [ca65](https://github.com/cc65/cc65).